Purington Paving Brick Company: 1890-1949

 In 1890, brothers Dillwyn V. and William S. Purington purchased Grosscup's brickyard, and established the Purington Paving Brick Company.
 They continued to expand their operations, and bought out several local companies: Pioneer Brick Company, Galesburg Brick Company, Galesburg Brick and Terra Cotta Company, and the Galesburg Paving Brick Company.
 Soon after the Puringtons bought the brickyards, they began production of the famous "Purington Pavers," which were easily identifiable by the raised text on some of the bricks.
 Purington Pavers were used all across the world.
 Although most common in the Midwest, they were used in places from Chicago to the Bazaar in Bombay, India.
 East Galesburg-area soldiers fighting in WWI reported seeing Purington Pavers in the streets of Paris.
 During the building of the Panama Canal, Purington bricks were used to pave the streets in Panama City, and roads used during construction of the canal.
 For Many years, it was the largest brick paver producer in the world.
 During its height, Purington could produce over 150,000 bricks a day.

 On the 31st of December 1910, W.S.
 Purington announced he was going to sell all of his shares in the brick company.
 William cited health issues and a recent strike as his reasons for leaving the industry.

-Some say that Galesburg native Carl Sandburg very briefly worked at Purington.
+According to the Carl Sandburg Historic Site Association, Galesburg native Carl Sandburg very briefly worked at Purington.

 During World War II, Purington was commissioned by DuPont to make twenty-two million bricks for a factory in Indiana.
 Purington worked at full capacity for 146 days to fulfill the order.

 Due to the increased popularity of asphalt and concrete roads, demand for paving bricks dropped dramatically.
 Production of Purington Pavers and other paving stones ceased in 1949.